Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups: Preliminaries

 \end{proof}

-\begin{lemma} Assume that $B$ is a topological space, $(E, \pi)$ is the covering space of $B$, and $f,\,g$ are two continuous self-maps of $B$.
-Then $f$ and $g$ are topologically conjugate, and the homeomorphism $h:\,B \rightarrow B$ is a topological conjugacy from $f$ to $g$, that is
+\begin{lemma} Assume that $B$ is a topological space, $(E, \pi)$ is the covering space of $B$, $f,\,g$ are two continuous self-maps of $B$, $h$ is a self-homeomorphism of $B$, and $f,\,g,\,h$ can be lifted under the covering map $\pi$.
+Then $f$ and $g$ are topologically conjugate, and the homeomorphism $h:\,B \rightarrow B$ is a topological conjugacy from $f$ to $g$, that means

 if and only if for any fixed lift $\tilde{f}$ of $f$ and any fixed lift $\tilde{h}$ of $h$, there exists some certain lift $\tilde{g}$ of $g$ such that $\tilde{f}$ and $\tilde{g}$ are topologically conjugate, and the homeomorphism $\tilde{h}:\,E \rightarrow E$ is a topological conjugacy from $\tilde{f}$ to $\tilde{g}$, that means